NickF0211/LEGOS-SLEEC/readme.md

 # Analyzing and Debugging Normative Requirements via Satisfiability Checking

 ## This repo contains:
-- the supplementary material document: [supplementary.pdf](https://anonymous.4open.science/r/N-check-7218/supplementary.pdf)
+- The supplementary material document: [supplementary.pdf](https://anonymous.4open.science/r/N-check-7218/supplementary.pdf)
-- the tool implementing our approach N-check, N-tool.
+- N-tool implementing our approach N-check.
 Please refer to the instructions below for information on how to install it.
+- The nine case studies used to evaluate N-tool.
+Please refer to the the bottom of the page for the case studies.

 # Instruction for launching N-Tool:
 ### prerequisite: